g-plane/raffia/README.md

 ## ⌛ Benchmark

-You can run compare performance with other parsers with benchmark.
+You can compare performance with other parsers in benchmark.

 First, you need to setup Rust and clone this repository.
 You also need to install `cargo-criterion` by running `cargo install cargo-criterion`.

 Then, copy some CSS files to `bench_data` directory.
 You need to create that directory by yourself.

-Now you can run benchmark by running `cargo criterion`.
+Now you can run benchmark by running `cargo +nightly criterion`.

 ## ✨ Credit